Lương Cường

-Lương Cường (/vi/; born 15 August 1957) is a Vietnamese politician and former army general who is currently serving as the 14th president of Vietnam since October 2024.
+Lương Cường (/vi/; born 15 August 1957) is a Vietnamese politician and former army general who served as the 14th president of Vietnam from October 2024 to April 2026.
 He also served as the permanent Member of the Secretariat since May 2024 to October 2024 and as director of the general department of politics of the People's Army of Vietnam from April 2016 to June 2024.
-As the country's head of state, Lương Cường is the second highest official in Vietnam after General Secretary Tô Lâm.
+As the country's head of state, Lương Cường was the second highest official in Vietnam after General Secretary Tô Lâm.

 Biography

 He was born in Phú Thọ Province on 15 August 1957.
 He has a bachelor's degree in Party Building and State Administration, and a high level of political theory.
 During his work, he attended training courses for cadres at the Ho Chi Minh National Academy of Politics and in China.

 Career

-Cường joined the Vietnamese army at the age of 18 in 1975.
-He fought in the Vietnam War.
+Cường joined the Vietnamese army at the age of 18 in 1976.
+He fought in the aftermath of the Vietnam War.
 He became a member of the Communist Party of Vietnam in August 1978.

+In August 1978, he was admitted to the Communist Party of Vietnam at the age of 21.

 He has been a member of the Politburo since 2021, and a member of the Central Committee since 2011.